AI is smart, but does it play well with others?

 In a new study, Lincoln Laboratory researchers sought to find out how well humans could play the cooperative card game Hanabi with an advanced AI model trained to excel at playing with teammates it has never met before.
 In single-blind experiments, participants played two series of the game: one with the AI agent as their teammate, and the other with a rule-based agent, a bot manually programmed to play in a predefined way.

-"It really highlights the nuanced distinction between creating AI that performs objectively well and creating AI that is subjectively trusted or preferred," says Ross Allen, co-author of a preprint paper detailing the experiment, and a researcher in the Artificial Intelligence Technology Group.
+"It really highlights the nuanced distinction between creating AI that performs objectively well and creating AI that is subjectively trusted or preferred," says Ross Allen, a researcher in the Artificial Intelligence Technology Group.
 "It may seem those things are so close that there's not really daylight between them, but this study showed that those are actually two separate problems.
 We need to work on disentangling those."

 Humans hating their AI teammates could be of concern for researchers designing this technology to one day work with humans on real challenges — like defending from missiles or performing complex surgery.
 This dynamic, called teaming intelligence, is a next frontier in AI research, and it uses a kind of AI called reinforcement learning.